pmla/polyhedral-template-matching/README.md

 If you use PTM in a publication, please cite:

-Peter Mahler Larsen and Søren Schmidt and Jakob Schiøtz Robust structural identification via polyhedral template matching Modelling Simul.
+Peter Mahler Larsen and Søren Schmidt and Jakob Schiøtz;
+"Robust structural identification via polyhedral template matching";
+Modelling Simul.
 Mater.
 Sci.
 Eng.
 24 (2016) 055007

 Article available at: